 “As a recent U.S. citizen who emigrated from Colombia at 12 years old,” she wrote in her application for an ETA in South Korea, “I know the limitations of not being skilled at knowing the English language and the hardships of acquiring English.”
 She continued: “I am interested both in the lives of native Koreans and Latin Americans who now live there.
 I will [learn about them] by connecting with cultural centers and the Colombian embassy in Korea.”

-A political science major from Deerfield Beach, Fla., Hernandez Veloza wrote, “Upon returning to the United States, I will apply to enter graduate school for a doctorate in higher education focusing on multiculturalism.”
+A political science major from Alabama, Hernandez Veloza wrote, “Upon returning to the United States, I will apply to enter graduate school for a doctorate in higher education focusing on multiculturalism.”

 Fulbright English Teaching Assistantship Alternates

 If Sara Kaufman ’21 is able to receive an ETA, it will be a chance to return to Argentina after her first attempt to study there was cut short by the COVID-19 pandemic.
 Her senior thesis explores “the connections between memory and contemporary values in Argentina,” and an ETA would allow her to witness “how ordinary people have dealt with the economic and social consequences of the 1970s dictatorship led by Jorge Rafael Videla.”

 Kaufman comes from Mount Sinai, N.Y., and majors in anthropology and Spanish.
 She aspires toward graduate degrees in Iberian and Latin American cultures, and then “an academic career of analyzing the connections between collective memory, art and culture.”
 “I wish to teach in the New York City public system,” she wrote, “to assure that high-level intellectual pursuit is attainable even for those who cannot afford private school education.”